 For the living?

-bobtoledo Premium Member 19 days ago
+bobtoledo Premium Member about 2 months ago

 I’m retired and time is not limited for me.
 I never go shopping when I’m in a hurry.
 It’s changed my life!